runfengxu/runfengxu.github.io/_posts/2020-05-20-linux-environment-variable.md

 unless I execute `source ~/.profile`, but this is not less work than simply export the variable once again.

 How can I export once and in the future it will remain existing?

+Solved:
+add it to ~/.bashrc. because ./bashrc will be source every time you open a shell. but ./profile will not.